A poorly soundproofed bathroom can be a very embarrassing problem.

 The constant flushing and the sound of the toilet seat hitting the tank again and again can be irritatin…particularly if you are trying to have a nap in the room next door!

-Here are a few things you can do to reduce the amount of noise your toilet produces:
+Here are a few things you can do to make your toilet flush quietly:

 If you don’t have a toilet lid cover get one.
 This will help dampen the sound of it hitting the tank.